 The failure of that cast a pall over a radically rejacketed paperback.
 Since that also didn’t sell, the second book was pretty much dead in the water, despite yet another desperate attempt at rejacketing and rebranding with the hardback of the second book.

 And that was that.
 My US career pretty much over.
 Nice reviews, no sales.
 Too bad – but I believed in those books.
-And if what I’ve described was correct, that seemed to me an extremely soluble problem.
+And if what I’ve described was correct, that seemed to me an extremely solvable problem.

 So I wasn’t quitting the North American market.

-My Self-publishing Experiment
+My Self-Publishing Experiment

 I chose to self-publish book #3 in that series (more about how to do that in a minute).
 That experiment went well, so I bought back the rights to books #1 and #2 from the (very generous) people at Penguin Random House.
 That repurchase cost me $10,000, but it was probably the best investment I’ve ever made.